UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-12-team21-streetview-semantic-segmentation.md

 date: 2024-12-12
 ---

-> [Project Track: Street-View Semantic Segmentation] In this project, we implement and evaluate semantic segmentation models on the Cityscapes dataset to enhance accurate pixel-level understanding of urban scenes for autonomous driving.
+> [Project Track: Street-View Semantic Segmentation] In this project, we implemented and evaluated semantic segmentation models on the Cityscapes dataset to enhance pixel-level understanding of urban scenes for autonomous driving; we also built a car to evaluate our models in real-world scenarios.

 <!--more-->